 Researchers at FDA developed an efficacious Filovirus subunit vaccine based on a recombinant protein consisting of the extracellular domain of the Filovirus glycoprotein fused to an Fc Fragment of human immunoglobulin (FiloGP-Fc).
 Vaccination with FiloGP-Fc elicited humoral and cellular immunity against Filoviruses.
 The FiloGP-Fc vaccine induced antibodies that bound and neutralized replication-competent recombinant G-deleted Vesicular Stomatitis Virus containing the Filovirus GP (rVSV-FiloGP), and protected animals against Filovirus lethal challenge.
-Also described are cellular and humoral immunity tests as well as rVSV-FiloGP neutralization tests to evaluate anti-Filovirus immune responses in individuals.
+Also available are cellular and humoral immunity tests, as well as rVSV-FiloGP neutralization tests to evaluate anti-Filovirus immune responses in individuals.

-Bill Ronnenberg, JD-MIP, MS
+Bill Ronnenberg, MS, JD/MIP

 FDA Technology Transfer Program